MIT-AI-Alignment/maia-website/README.md

 # MAIA website

-The [MAIA website](https://aialignment.mit.edu/) is now created using [SvelteKit](https://kit.svelte.dev/), and hosted on MIT Athena.
+The [MAIA website](https://aialignment.mit.edu/) is created using [SvelteKit](https://kit.svelte.dev/) and hosted on MIT Athena.
 This README should tell you everything you need to know about updating and deploying the site.

 ## 01 Setup